msillano/TuyaUIweb/README.md

 <hr>

-##Configuration
+### Configuration
 This APP is for experienced users, therefore it is acceptable that the configuration is done directly by editing a file.

  - The INDISPENSABLE data to be entered are your own Tuya credentials (you should already have them, and for new users, there are many guides on the web.
 [This one](https://github.com/iRayanKhan/homebridge-tuya/wiki/Get-Local-Keys-for-your-devices) is one of the clearest, others are [listed here](https://github.com/msillano/tuyaDAEMON/wiki/50.-Howto:-add-a-new-device-to-tuyaDAEMON#1-preconditions).
  - Other options concern: timing (Cloud and log) and log configuration: the format, autosave, the required values, or the look & feel, such as the presence of pan/zoom buttons.
  - Update the goTuyaUI.bat launcher file with the paths of the host system.

-##Customizations
+### Customizations
-Two areas have been highlighted and related functions are placed in a separate file for editing simplicity, with detailed instructions and examples:
+Two areas have been highlighted and related functions are placed in a separate file for user editing simplicity, with detailed instructions and examples:

 **Custom icons**<br>
 Tuya no longer allows you to change the icons, due to a questionable interpretation of its current copyright laws by its legal advisors.
 In TuyaUIweb I have chosen the 'awesome4' icons, with a wide choice and free to use.
 To customize them, the user must provide a selection criterion and an indication of the icon to use.